ayan-kundu/Dynamic-Movement-Premitives/README.md

 # Dynamic-Movement-Premitives:DMP
-This repo is base on Imitation Learning using Learning from Demonstration(LfD)
+This repo is based on Imitation Learning using Learning from Demonstration(LfD)

 mitation learning: